Anvitha-create/shellLM/README.md

 ---

+# Technologies Used

+- Python 3
+- Ollama
+- Llama 3.1:8B
+- Paramiko
+- Flask
+- PyYAML
+- python-dotenv
+- win10toast-persist

+---

-## Ethical Use
+# Ethical Use

-This tool is for **research and education only**.
+This project is intended for educational and research purposes only.

-Only deploy on systems you own or have explicit permission to test.
+Only deploy it on systems you own or where you have explicit authorization.

-See `EthicalConsiderations.md` for full guidelines.
+See **EthicalConsiderations.md** for more information.

+---

+# Author

+**Anvitha Shetty**

+B.Tech Computer Science Engineering

+Cybersecurity • AI • DevOps